Overview of the Professional Education Unit (MAT and MEd)

 The third program, the Master of Distance Education and E-Learning, which is aimed at professionals seeking to develop knowledge and skills related to management and training, does not have as its purpose the preparation of K-12 educators.
 This program is distinguished by its Technology-Enhanced Learning (CEL) accreditation from the European Foundation for Management Development (EFMD).

 The department also has a variety of certificate programs, as well as six three-credit, Maryland State Department of Education (MSDE)-approved reading courses for teachers needing to meet Maryland reading requirements.
-A recent addition to the Department is the new Center for Intellectual Property Certificate (CIPC) program.

 - Master of Arts in Teaching Overview